|

 be ready to be pulled off by hand letting you get at, remove and replace

 the tube.
+Here's Park

-use your hands for that.
-If you
+to always only use your hands for that.

-the tube again causing a very frustrating second flat.
+pinch and puncture the tube again causing a very frustrating second flat.

 Spare Tube